SwissCore92/swisscore-tba-lite/README.md

 The built-in `download` method allows you to quickly download files from the telegram server.
 Just don't forget to fetch the file first using the `getFile` API call.

-**There are some different ways to download a the file** see example below.
+**There are some different ways to download a file** see example below.

 <details>
 <summary>Downloading Files</summary>